warden-protocol/wardenprotocol/protocol-developer-docs/4-shorthands.md

 ## Overview

-This page explains what the emojis used in code-review comments and chat mean.
-They are shorthand for common situations.
+This page explains what the emojis used in code-review comments and chats mean.
+They are shorthands for common situations.

 ## In code